gdleal1/bolsa-IC/README.md

 It is important to note that most of these measures vary between 0 and 1. **The closer the value is to the upper limit, the greater the complexity of the dataset analyzed.**

+# Pre-Training Bias Metrics
+The pre-training bias metrics used in this work consider for the calculation a demographic attribute that has two values: One represents the group favored by the bias, i.e. the over-represented or advantaged group.
+The other value represents the group disfavored by the bias, i.e. the underrepresented or disadvantaged group.
+For example, if the attribute is sex, the favored group is male and the disfavored group is female.
+These metrics are as follows:

+**1) Class Imbalance (CI):** Measures the imbalance in the distribution of instances between the groups of the demographic attribute considered.
+The values vary between -1 and 1, with positive values indicating that instances of the favored group have greater representation than the disadvantaged.

+**2) Kullback-Leibler (KL) Divergence:** Measures the difference between label dis- tributions (target attribute) for the groups of the demographic attribute considered.
+The range of values for this metric is between 0 and ∞, with values close to zero meaning that the different values for the target attribute are similarly distributed.

+**3) Kolmogorov-Smirnov (KS):** Measures the maximum divergence between labels in the distribution for the groups of the demographic attribute considered.
+The values vary between 0 and 1, with values close to zero indicating that the target attribute is more evenly distributed between the groups.

+**5) Conditional Demographic Disparity in Labels (CDDL):** Evaluates demo- graphic disparity by checking whether the target attribute is independent of the demographic attribute considered.
+The values vary between -1 and 1, with pos- itive values indicating demographic disparity and negative values suggesting the opposite.

 ---
 **Measures in ECoL package:**